s6287/Colour_Changer/README.md

 # Colour_Changer
-This is a simple theme switcher mini project that allows users to change the background color of the page by clicking on colored boxes.
+This is a simple theme switcher mini project that allows users to change the background color of the page by clicking .